Booking 0344 800 2070

 Near the head of Pont Pill, on the southern bank, stands this fine old farmhouse, which for many years was a busy quayside pub called the Ship.
-It has now been converted into two holiday cottages - the larger Farm House, with attractive traditional features, and the sweet little hideaway of Mohun.
-Both cottages have lovely views of the creek and their own gardens (the garden for the Farm House is wonderfully situated on top of the old limekiln behind the cottage).
+It has now been converted into two holiday cottages - the larger The Farm House, with attractive traditional features, and the sweet little hideaway of Mohun.
+Both cottages have lovely views of the creek and their own gardens and next to the cottages you'll also find another holiday cottage, Pont Creek Cottage.
 The picturesque tidal creek is great for watching local wildlife and enjoying the lapping water, in summer months the footpaths along the creek are also popular with local walkers, and the creek itself enjoyed by boaters.

 Fowey is a charming and bustling coastal town, and with plenty of shops, restaurants and pubs you will be spoiled for choice.
 The unspoilt beauty of the nearby beach at Lantic Bay awaits those who are willing to make the steep descent.

 Heating: Night storage heating and convector heating included.

 Parking: There is a designated parking area raised above the quay next to the wooden garage and recycling area.
 Parking immediately outside the cottage or on the quay is not permitted and is inadvisable due to the occasional high tides.

 Garden: There is a small garden opposite the door which is raised above the path.

 Accessibility: The bedroom and bathroom are on the ground floor but the cottage is not suitable for wheelchair users.

 Utilities: The fridge has a small ice box.